ernstaii/dsmsuite.sourcecode/README.md

 ## Changes

-* 24-06-09 Weight visualised in the cell by a coloured bar.
-* 24-06-12 Added class diagrams and documentation comments.
-* 24-07-02 Better tests and bugfixes.
-* 24-07-03 Upgraded to net8.
-* 24-08-10 Distribute as a zip file instead of .msi.
-* 24-08-24 Small UI improvements and corrections.
-* 24-08-28 Show current selection in legend.
-* 25-02-15 Filtering is an action and can be undone and saved.
-* 25-03-09 A dropdown list next to the 'Make snapshot' button allows jumping back to a snapshot.
+* 25-12-04 Sort recursively with shift.
+* 25-03-23 Font size of the matrix increased.
 * 25-03-23 Expand/collapse recursively with shift.
 Weights and sorting in consumer/provider/relation list dialogs.
-* 25-03-23 Font size of the matrix increased.
+* 25-03-09 A dropdown list next to the 'Make snapshot' button allows jumping back to a snapshot.
+* 25-02-15 Filtering is an action and can be undone and saved.
+* 24-08-28 Show current selection in legend.
+* 24-08-24 Small UI improvements and corrections.
+* 24-08-10 Distribute as a zip file instead of .msi.
+* 24-07-03 Upgraded to net8.
+* 24-07-02 Better tests and bugfixes.
+* 24-06-12 Added class diagrams and documentation comments.
+* 24-06-09 Weight visualised in the cell by a coloured bar.

 ## Implementation notes